 I started at the Humane Society in 2006!
 I have seen everything from 98 surrendered puppy mill dogs to a stray, standoffish German Shepherd, who now lives on a 200+ acre ranch spoiled by horses and children.
 I have chased down dogs in the freezing cold and tried to capture a crane with an arrow through its belly on the hottest day.
 I wouldn’t change a thing!
-I live with 5 dogs, Tank our 9 year old Great Dane, Dakota our 11 year old Newfoundland mix, Trixie our 3 legged 9 year old Shiba Inu, Laddie our 4 year old Scottish Terrier mix and of course, Maggie our 6 year old West Highland Terrier.
-We also have 6 cats that range from our oldest at 13 years to the youngest of 3 years.
+I live with my husband and 5 dogs.
+A German Shepherd (Max), Swiss Shepherd (Liza), Australian Shepherd (Kiwi), German Shepherd/Australian Shepherd mix (Loki) and West Highland Terrier (Miss Maggie Mae) and 7 cats of all different ages.
+(Popeye, Elliot, Sloth, Philleepe, Rosie, Squirt and Red Bull.
+All of mu animals are rescues and I am humble my each of there stories and achievements they have overcome.
 I am forever grateful and honored to be part of this amazing place and I hope you will stop by the shelter and witness the magic that is South Wood County Humane Society.

 I am a lifelong Wisconsin Rapids native.
 I have always had a very strong passion for animals.
 Throughout the years, my family has adopted three dogs and one cat from the South Wood County Humane Society.
 Between my family and myself, we have four dogs (a dachshund/terrier, two golden doodles, and a golden retriever) and four cats (domestic short hairs).
 I hope that in my role at the Humane Society, I can help these loving animals find their forever homes and bring happiness to the families that take them home.